 Tip: I also label my mason jars with these chalkboard stickers.
 I label the item and the date.
 That way I know what the item is (especially if it’s a condiment) and when I made it.

-Admittedly, I think these are really cute!
-They’re also super functional.
+These are so functional and they’re made of glass (other substances available) so they don’t contain any harmful chemicals, etc. I love the separate compartments that bento boxes include.
 If you need to separate out items, these are the perfect remedy.
 I like these for lunches and even snacks on the go.
 Choose which ingredient goes in each compartment and store until you’re ready to use.

 Get it: Bento Lunch Box

 Life Factory Glass Food Containers

 I’ve been using Life Factory for a while.
 I am kind of picky about what I use for storage in terms of any chemicals that could possible leach into my food.
 I tend to choose glass and stainless steel whenever possible.
 These are some of my favorite food storage containers and they come in different sizes/colors so you can color code if that’s your thing.

 This is my one exception to the plastic rule.
 Preserve’s food storage containers are 100% recycled made from bpa-free plastics and they are 100% made in the USA.
 The smaller containers are great for snacks and things like nuts, seeds or dried fruit.

 Now, it’s time to get to food prepping!
 These are some of my favorite containers but use what works for you and your family.